 Each item of special business included in the notice of the meeting is accompanied, where appropriate, by an explanation for the proposed resolution.
-A proxy form is sent with the notice of general meeting to the Shareholders.
-The Company will put all resolutions to vote by poll and make an announcement of the detailed results showing the number of votes cast for and against each resolution and the respective percentages for general meetings.
+A proxy form is posted onto the SGXNet together with the notice of general meeting to the Shareholders.
+The Company practises having separate resolutions at general meetings on each substantially separate issue.
+"Bundling" of resolutions are kept to a minimum and are done only where the resolutions are interdependent so as to form one significant proposal and only where there are reasons and material implications involved.
+The Company will put all resolutions to vote by poll and make an announcement of the detailed results showing the number of votes cast for and against each resolution and the respective percentages after the general meetings.
+An independent scrutineer firm is present to validate the votes at a general meeting.